soundpress/RulesOfNYC/docs/c18/index.rst

 (b) Definitions.
 The following words and phrases, when used in these rules, shall, for the purpose of these rules, have the following meanings:

+   Access-A-Ride vehicle.
+An “Access-A-Ride vehicle” means a vehicle authorized by the Metropolitan Transportation Authority New York City Transit to provide only the Access-A-Ride service.
+Such vehicle must bear a license plate with the New York Department of Motor Vehicles designation of “New York City Transit Authority”, and must also have an authorized and clearly visible Access-A-Ride logo on its back side, not smaller than six inches by six inches in size.

    Bicycle.
 "Bicycle" means every two- or three-wheeled device upon which a person or persons may ride, propelled by human power through a belt, a chain or gears, with such wheels in a tandem or tricycle, except that it will not include such a device having solid tires and intended for use only on a sidewalk by pre-teenage children.
 For the purposes of these rules the term bicycle includes a pedal-assist bicycle as defined in this section.

    Bicycle sharing system.
 The term "bicycle sharing system" means a network of self-service and publicly available bicycles in which a bicycle trip begins and/or ends on any public highway in the City of New York.